LordGonk/Anki-ClozeTool/README.md

 (top) directory, and that you select python to be in your system's PATH variable.
 Pip is included with python.

-##FFmpeg (or Libav)
+##FFmpeg or Libav
 Pydub requires FFmpeg or Libav to work.
 Install/unzip one anywhere and you set the location in settings, or just follow the simple instructions below.
 ###Windows
-My recomendation is to just [download the latest 32-bit static build](http://ffmpeg.zeranoe.com/builds/win32/static/ffmpeg-latest-win32-static.7z).
+My recomendation is to just [download the latest 32-bit static build of ffmpeg](http://ffmpeg.zeranoe.com/builds/win32/static/ffmpeg-latest-win32-static.7z).
 Unzip it to your top directory in a folder named ffmpeg.
 ClozeTool assumes this as a default.

 # Quick Start
 * Simply how to do things